Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The First Printed Publication: La Revue des idées (15 November 1904)

 \section{The First Printed Publication: \textit{La Revue des idées} (15 November 1904)}

-The first printed appearance of Poincaré’s Saint Louis lecture occurred not in a specialized scientific journal but in the Parisian intellectual review \textit{La Revue des idées}, in the issue dated 15 November 1904.
-Founded earlier that same year, the journal was a monthly periodical appearing on the fifteenth of each month and addressed to a cultivated readership interested in philosophy, science, and literature.
+The first printed appearance of Poincaré's Saint Louis lecture occurred not in a specialized scientific journal, but in the Parisian intellectual review \textit{La Revue des idées}, in the issue dated 15 November 1904 \cite{PoincareL}.
+Founded earlier that year, the journal was a monthly periodical, appearing on the fifteenth of each month, and addressed to a cultivated readership interested in philosophy, science, literature, and contemporary intellectual debate.

-Unlike scientific journals issued by learned societies, \textit{La Revue des idées} operated within a commercial publishing framework.
-A contemporary bibliographical notice in the \textit{Revue de linguistique et de philologie compar\'ee} announced the inaugural issue in explicit terms: ``Le n\textsuperscript{o} 1 de la \textit{Revue des Id\'ees} (1 fr.~50, chez tous les libraires) vient de para\^{\i}tre.''
-This statement provides direct evidence that, from the outset, the review was marketed through the general retail book trade in France and was available for individual purchase beyond subscription alone.
-The same notice is revealing in another respect: it prominently highlighted the scientific contents of the first issue, showing that science formed part of the journal’s public identity from the moment of its launch.
+Unlike learned-society journals, \textit{La Revue des idées} operated within a commercial publishing framework.
+A contemporary notice in the \textit{Revue de linguistique et de philologie comparée} announced the inaugural issue in explicit terms: ``Le numéro 1 de la \textit{Revue des Idées} (1 fr.~50, chez tous les libraires) vient de paraître.''
+This statement shows that, from the outset, the review was marketed through the general retail book trade in France and was available for individual purchase beyond subscription alone.
+The same notice also highlighted the scientific contents of the first issue, indicating that science formed part of the journal's public identity from its launch.

 Its intellectual profile was explicitly interdisciplinary.
-Tables of contents from 1904 show the coexistence of contributions in philosophy, mathematics, physics, biology, history, and literary studies, often written by university professors or members of major French scholarly institutions.
-Within this editorial environment, Poincaré’s article ``L'\'Etat actuel et l'avenir de la physique math\'ematique'' appeared as part of a broader intellectual discussion rather than as a technical communication restricted to a specialist audience.
-The publication therefore inserted the principle of relativity into the commercially organized culture of intellectual periodicals characteristic of the Belle \'Epoque.
+Tables of contents from 1904 show contributions in philosophy, mathematics, physics, biology, history, and literary studies, often written by university professors or members of major French scholarly institutions.
+Within this editorial environment, Poincaré's article, ``L'État actuel et l'avenir de la physique mathématique,'' appeared as part of a broader intellectual discussion rather than as a technical communication restricted to specialists.
+The publication therefore inserted Poincaré's formulation of the relativity principle into the commercially organized culture of Belle Époque intellectual periodicals.